oracle-livelabs/spatial-graph/spatial-python/connect-to-adb/connect-to-adb.md

-# Connect to  Autonomous Database from Python
+# Connect to  Autonomous AI Database from Python

 ## Introduction

-To prepare for data loading and analysis, you first establish a connection from Python to your Autonomous Database.
+To prepare for data loading and analysis, you first establish a connection from Python to your Autonomous AI Database.
 The python-oracledb driver supports this connection and all subsequent database interactions.
-You will use the python-oracledb driver's ‘Thin’ mode which connects directly to Oracle Database and does not need Oracle Client libraries.
+You will use the python-oracledb driver's ‘Thin’ mode which connects directly to Oracle AI Database and does not need Oracle Client libraries.

 Estimated Lab Time: 5 minutes

 ### Objectives

-* Connect to Autonomous Database from Python
+* Connect to Autonomous AI Database from Python

 ### Prerequisites

-* Completion of Lab 2: Create Autonomous Database
+* Completion of Lab 2: Create Autonomous AI Database

 ## Task 1: Create connection parameter files